aliaksander-samuseu/docs-3.0.1/source/integration/appauth-android.md

 Requests are dispatched with the help of `AuthorizationService`.
 As this will open a custom tab or browser instance to fulfill this request.
-An intent can be specified for both completion and cancelation of the authorization flow:
+An intent can be specified for both completion and cancellation of the authorization flow:

 ```java
 AuthorizationService service = new AuthorizationService(context);